 Conclusion

 This paper presented the results of mathematical models which simulated the effects of using TTE to help make the decision whether to prescribe an OAC in a range of patients with AF.
-It was estimated that when rivaroxaban or dabigatran is the OAC of choice then it appears cost-effective to use TTE in patients aged 65 years; when warfarin is the OAC of choice, then the addition of TTE does not appear cost-effective at standard willingness to pay thresholds of either £20,000 per QALY or £30,000/QALY.
+It was estimated that when rivaroxaban or dabigatran is the OAC of choice then it appears cost-effective to use TTE in patients aged 65 years; when warfarin is the OAC of choice, then the addition of TTE does not appear cost-effective at standard WTP thresholds of either £20,000 per QALY or £30,000/QALY.
 We suggest that if considering prescribing a newer OAC, it may be both clinically effective and cost effective to use TTE to help inform the decision in more elderly patients.

 References